dotnet/csharpstandard/standard/conformance.md

 The text in this specification that specifies requirements is considered ***normative***.
 All other text in this specification is ***informative***; that is, for information purposes only.
 Unless stated otherwise, all text is normative.
 Normative text is further broken into ***required*** and ***conditional*** categories. ***Conditionally normative*** text specifies a feature and its requirements where the feature is optional.
 However, if that feature is provided, its syntax and semantics shall be exactly as specified.

-Undefined behavior is indicated in this specification only by the words 'undefined behavior.'
+Undefined behavior is indicated in this specification only by the words ‘undefined behavior.’

 A ***strictly conforming program*** shall use only those features of the language specified in this specification as being required.
 (This means that a strictly conforming program cannot use any conditionally normative feature.)
 It shall not produce output dependent on any unspecified, undefined, or implementation-defined behavior.